Interfaith Leadership & Religious Literacy

 |The Hartford Seminary Peacemaking Fellows program identifies young American Christian leaders working for peace in religiously diverse communities of the United States, building on its expertise in Islamic Studies and Christian-Muslim Relations and continuing the success of its breakthrough International Peacemaking Program.
 Photo courtesy of Hartford Seminary.

-As we have become an increasingly diverse nation by all definitions, it is essential that leaders are prepared to model meaningful engagement among different faith traditions.
-This may include those who serve in clerical roles as well as leaders in civic, academic, business, professional and non-profit sectors.
-We are interested in supporting programs that prepare leaders with the knowledge to foster mutual respect for religious beliefs and traditions and that address the ways in which our multi-religious society magnifies the need for civil discourse and tolerance.
+As our nation becomes increasingly diverse by all definitions, it is essential that leaders are prepared to model meaningful engagement among different faith traditions.
+Such leaders include those who serve in clerical roles as well as in civic, academic, business, professional, and nonprofit sectors.
+The Foundations are interested in supporting programs that prepare leaders to foster mutual respect for religious beliefs and traditions and that address the ways in which our multifaith society appreciates inquiry and magnifies the need for civil discourse.

 Submitted material related to the grant proposal will not be returned.